neoforged/Documentation/docs/resources/metadata.md

 }
 ```

-Which can then be added to the gather data event:
+Which can then be added to the `GatherDataEvent`:

 ```java
 @SubscribeEvent // on the mod event bus